|

 with great care and precision.
 To understand this phenomenon, we must

-examine two matters: 1) a relatively unknown characteristic of prehistoric
+1) A relatively unknown characteristic of

-living earth; and 2) the astronomical observation abilities of certain
+2) The astronomical observation abilities of certain

-prehistoric people which allowed them to predict and prepare for cosmic
+prehistoric people which allowed them to predict and prepare for cosmic catastrophes.

 During their movements across the lands, the Neolithic nomads discovered